fkinos/ffkkinos.com/content/_index.md

 ## notes

-sometimes I write about things I find interesting like math and ccomputers.
+sometimes I write about things I find interesting like math and computers.

 here are some notes:
 {{< posts "notes" >}}